Application for the Australian Music Foundation Awards

 A pdf sample of the form can be downloaded HERE, so that you can familiarise yourself with the information required.
 The spaces provided for your answers will expand in the online version.
 For competition rules and more information, please see below.

 Awards will be granted in October following two rounds of auditions - the First Round by online video audition in April/May, followed by the live Final Auditions at the Wigmore Hall in London in early October.
 If you are not able to attend the Finals in London, an award will be considered on the strength of your initial video audition or on new video material, at the judging panel's discretion.

-As the application window is now open, no more information will be sent out about this year's awards.
+As the application window is now closed, no more information will be sent out about the 2017 awards.

 Proposed AMF Jazz Award: